kirakatou/Preface/README.md

 ## Features ##
 - Post Image and give description for image
 - Look at other profile for their detail and artwork.
-- Like other people artwork on your home base from your following stat.
+- Like other people artwork on your homepage, base from your following status.

 ## Future Development ##
 - Comment other people artwork.